grimme-lab/xtb_docs/source/xcontrol.rst

    xtb input-geometry.xyz --input constrain.inp --sp > sp.out

+The values for *elliposid* are radii in Bohr.
 For visualization purposes the transparent-green dots are placed on the surface of the potential.